 The main task of the National Institute of Economic Research is to produce analyses, forecasts and medium-term calculations of trends in Sweden's public finances that contain appropriate and reliable data for decision-making.
 The Institute's tasks also include development of models and methods.
-In addition to the official statistics, the authority also publishes the Business Tendency Survey.
+In addition to the official statistics, the Institute's publications include the Business Tendency Survey.

+Statistical areas:

-Statistical areas: Household purchasing plans
+Household purchasing plans